You’re not the only one thinking the holidays arrive earlier and earlier each year.

 - Plans to use emotional, seasonal terms and imagery within advertising and in your physical location if applicable.
 Do the same on your website and social media profiles.

 - A method to track your efforts and success so you can make adjustments for next year.

 Keep staffing in mind while planning your marketing budget.
 Establish vacation policies with your current employees early and hire and train seasonal employees if necessary.
 Celebrate your staff and their efforts when the rush is over in January.

-When promoting your hot holiday items, instill some urgency by letting your contact list know that supplies are limited, but don’t run out of your most popular items!
-Order inventory early to incur potential cost savings.
+When promoting your hot holiday items, instill some urgency by letting your contact list know that supplies are limited.
+Just make sure you don’t run out of your most popular items!

 Offering free shipping can be a great promotional strategy in your marketing plan, however, make sure the cut off dates for delivery by the holidays are very clear.

 If you sell a physical product, you'll need a plan for how you'll process exchanges or returns.
 Having a return policy stated on your website is not only a great way to instill confidence in online shoppers; it's also the key to cutting down on post-holiday customer support inquiries.